akhilkedia/AllTrans/README.md

    1. Select the "+ Create a resource" option.
    1. In the search box saying "Search the Marketplace" type "translator" on the left, and select "Translator" from the search results.
    1. Click the blue "Create" button.
+   1. Under the "Resource group" field, click "Create new", then type in any name, it does not matter.
+   1. **In the "Resource group region" field, select any region, it does not matter**
    1. In the "Resource group" field, type in any name, it does not matter.
    1. **In the "Region" Section, select "Global"**
    1. Type in any name in "Name" field, type in any name, it does not matter.